marcel-van-de-kamp/movie-assignments/exercises/10 - saving data with a service/assignment.md

 > We want the `movie-detail.component` to remain stateless, i.e. not know anything about retreiving or saving data to a server, so we will let our parent handle the actual saving:
 - Import the `Output` and `EventEmitter` from `@angular/core` in the `movie-detail.component`, create an `@Output()` property `save` and set its value to a new `EventEmitter`.
 - Call the `emit` function on `save` in the `onSaveClicked` method with the property `movie` as single argument.
-- Add an event binding to our `save` event in the template of the `movies.component` and bind it to a `onSaveMovie` function. don't forget the `$event` parameter.
+- Add an event binding to our `save` event in the template of the `movies.component` and bind it to a `onMovieSaved` function. don't forget the `$event` parameter.
  - Add the `onSaveMovie` function to the movies component.
-Make the `onSaveMovie` function call `updateMovie` of the `movie.service`.
+Make the `onMovieSaved` function call `updateMovie` of the `movie.service`.
  - `updateMovie` will return an `Observable`, so chain a call to the `subscribe` function and supply an arrow function as its single parameter.
  > Now that the data is saved, we want the list to update as well.
  - Extract the code from the `ngOnInit` function to a new function `getMovies` in the movies component.